 Fort Henry National Historic Site

-Visit Kingston’s historic site and living history museum, Fort Henry, where visitors enter the realm of the 19th Century military life in the beautiful fortification originally built in the 1830s.
+Visit Kingston’s historic site and living history museum, Fort Henry, where visitors enter the realm of 19th-century military life in the beautiful fortification originally built in the 1830s.
 History comes alive at Fort Henry.
 Enjoy a self-guided tour, along with rifle firing, music, and artillery demonstrations taking place every hour.
 Talented Fort Henry Guards will be stationed throughout the Fort to offer interpretation experiences.
 Details

 Fort Henry National Historic Site, 1 Fort Henry Drive, Kingston